Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: Introduction

-From the mathematical point of view our problem falls into the class of continuous-time, optimal stochastic control problems with both monotone and classical control processes.
-The monotone controls represent the cumulative contributions into the public good, whereas the instantaneous consumption of the private good is modeled through a classical nonnegative and adapted control process.
-We analyze such an optimal control problem by a first order condition approach that may be thought of as a stochastic, infinite-dimensional generalization of the classical Kuhn-Tucker conditions.
+We tackle the control problem by a first order condition approach that may be thought of as a stochastic, infinite-dimensional generalization of the classical Kuhn-Tucker conditions.
 Our method does not require any Markovian or diffusive hypothesis, and in this sense it represents a substitute in non-Markovian frameworks for the Hamilton-Jacobi-Bellman equation.
 This approach is very powerful in solving general singular control problems as it has been shown in a quite recent literature.
-We refer to \cite{BankRiedel01}, \cite{BankRiedel03} for an intertemporal utility maximization problem with Hindy, Huang and Kreps preferences; to \cite{Bank05}, \cite{ChiarollaFerrari11}, \cite{Ferrari12} and \cite{RiedelSu11} for the irreversible investment problem of a monopolistic firm with both limited and unlimited resources; to \cite{Chiarollaetal12} for the social planner problem in a market with $N$ firms and limited resources; to \cite{Steg12} for a capital accumulation game.
+We refer to \citet{BankRiedel01,BankRiedel03} for an intertemporal utility maximization problem with Hindy, Huang and Kreps preferences; to \cite{Bank05}, \cite{ChiarollaFerrari11}, \cite{Ferrari12} and \cite{RiedelSu11} for the irreversible investment problem of a monopolistic firm with both limited and unlimited resources; to \cite{Chiarollaetal12} for the social planner problem in a market with $N$ firms and limited resources; to \cite{Steg12} for a capital accumulation game.